Geology of the Massif Central: Cevenole domain

 The Cevenole domain includes the Cévennes, the Montagne Noire, the Monts d'Albi and the Lyonnais.
 Basal crystalline schists of the Arverne Domain are followed by a well-dated Paleozoic (Cambrian and Ordovician).
 In the Montagne Noire in the very South this Paleozoic series completely escaped any metamorphic transformations and reaches right up to the Mississippian, but farther north in the Albigeois and in the Cévennes it progressively takes up hercynian metamorphism.

 To summarize: all three domains share the basal Neoproterozoic succession (or at least parts of it).
 They differ in the Paleozoic part: the Arverne domain for example is completely devoid of Paleozoic rocks.
 The Arverne domain reaches structurally deepest, its Neoproterozoic goes right down to basal migmatites.
-The Cevenole domain on the other hand is much more superficial, its Neoproterozoic comprises only structurally higher schists and in the Montagne Noire even a completely nonmetamorphic Paleozoic.
+The Cevenole domain, in contrast, is much more superficial, its Neoproterozoic comprises only structurally higher schists and in the Montagne Noire even a completely nonmetamorphic Paleozoic.
 The Ruteno-Limousin domain takes on an intermediary position.